plumpx/plump/README.md

-### 👋 Hi, I'm plump
-A private developer based in the United States.
-I started programming back in 2009 with C/Lua.
-I quickly learned C was not the language to begin with, and started learning Python but soon switch to Java/JS.
-I also went to school to learn to program, however, as most of us know that experience didn't result in any growth.
-While in school 🥱 I decided to double major in Criminal Justice.
-I joined GitHub back in 2020, *on this account*, but only started to use it this year 2022.
-I plan to move all my private work here as well as begin public projects.
-If you have any suggestions or ideas feel free to contact me via Email or Discord.
+### Introduction
+Hey there, fellow coders and curious minds! 👋🏼 Welcome to my humble abode on GitHub! 🏠 I'm a private developer based in the United States 🇺🇸, and I've been coding up a storm since 2009. 💻

+My first language love was C and Lua, but don't hold that against me. 😅 I quickly learned that they weren't the best starting points.
+So, I switched to Python 🐍, and soon added Java ☕ and JavaScript 🌐 to my coding arsenal.

+I went to school to learn to code, but let's be real, nothing beats hands-on experience.
+While in school, I decided to spice things up a bit and double-majored in Criminal Justice 👮‍♀️.
+I figured, why not add some thrill to my life, right?

+I joined GitHub back in 2020, but it wasn't until 2022 that I decided to actually use it.
+And now, I'm hooked! 🎣 I plan on moving all of my private work here, and I'm excited to dive into some public projects. 🚀

+So, if you've got any bright ideas or just want to say hi, hit me up via email or Discord.
+Let's create something amazing together! 💡 And if you have any good coding jokes, feel free to share them with me.
+I'm always in the mood for a good laugh. 😂 Thanks for stopping by!

 ## 🧐 About Me
 - 🌱 I’m currently learning [![C++](https://img.shields.io/badge/-C++-00599C?style=for-the-badge&logo=cplusplus&logoColor=ffffff)](https://codewithmosh.com/) [![C#](https://img.shields.io/badge/-C%23-239120?style=for-the-badge&logo=csharp&logoColor=ffffff)](https://codewithmosh.com/)